You are here

 Information Security Policy

 A harsh reality of the modern age is that all community members -- staff, faculty, and students alike -- must be very conscious, and share in the responsibility, of safeguarding private personal and institutional data.
 Though IT strives to keep firewalls, virus protection, and other mechanical security devices in place, you, the user, are often unwittingly a critical attack vector in a data breach.
+Confidentiality, integrity, and accessibility of all data, are of the most importance in response to protect the quality and validity of stored information.
+Any inspections of electronic data, emails, and data stored on Marlboro College servers and computers that may occur will be governed by Marlboro's College Operating Procedures and laws that may be applicable for both State and Federal data regulations.

 Types of Information

-||Legally protected data and other data where disclosure would pose a significant legal risk to individuals and/or the college.
+|Legally protected data and other data where disclosure would pose a significant legal risk to individuals and/or the college.
 Typically contains personally identifying information.||

 ||Data that should be carefully protected, but poses less financial or legal risk to the individual or college if exposed.||